 Hubstaff also offers easy handling of payroll and invoicing, along with GPS tracking for field service and mobile teams.

 Some of the professionals who find Hubstaff most applicable to their field include consultants, agencies, ecommerce business owners, software developers, cleaning and landscaping specialists, accountants, attorneys, nonprofits, and architects, among others.

 Task management: Get an overview of the hours that each employee has spent on a task or project.
 The tool also provides you with project budgeting capabilities, so you can set budget limits and track progress as you go.

 Planning: Easy shift scheduling and time off requests provide you with solid tools to plan your team’s activities.

-Communication: Hubstaff integrates with top workplace applications like Asana, Basecamp, and Podio, so your work communication flows together.
+Communication: Hubstaff integrates with top workplace applications like Asana, Clickup, and Podio, so your work communication flows together.
 Also, you might be interested in reading our guide on best team communication strategies and how to implement them within your organization.

 HR: Track vacation and time off, pay team members, easy onboarding.